ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 ## New mount point for encrypted storage volumes

 All enhanced storage volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
-To ensure that you're using the correct mount point for your storage volumes, you can view the mount point information on the **Volume Details** page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+Check the mount point information on the **Volume Details** page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to ensure that you're using the correct mount point.
+You can also get the correct mount point information through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

 Check back here to see when more data centers are upgraded and for new features and capabilities that are being added for {{site.data.keyword.blockstorageshort}}.
 {:tip}